Everything You Need to Know About Sustainable Fashion

 At the same time, small family labels that cannot afford to pay for certifications are left out and made to look unethical or unsustainable.

-There are a few things you can do to ensure the garment you buy is not ‘greenwashed’.
+There are a few things you can do to ensure the garment you buy is not ‘greenwashed.’

-- Check the certificate issuer – is it an independent or a commercial enterprise?
+• Check the certificate issuer – is it an independent or a commercial enterprise?

-- See where the materials in your product are coming from.
+• See where the materials in your product are coming from.

-- See if the brand’s philosophy resonates with yours.
+• See if the brand’s philosophy resonates with yours.

-- What is the brand’s view on the future of fashion?
+• What is the brand’s view on the future of fashion?

-- Check if the brand is on dedicated vintage clothing and sustainable fashion marketplaces.
+• Check if the brand is on dedicated vintage clothing and sustainable fashion marketplaces.

-- Finally, ask the brand questions about the materials used and see how open and prompt they are.
+• Finally, ask the brand questions about the materials used and see how open and prompt they are.

-- If you don’t get an answer, that’s a bad sign, no matter how many sustainable certificates they have.
+• If you don’t get an answer, that’s a bad sign, no matter how many sustainable certificates they have.

-What Can You Do For Sustainable Fashion?
+What Can I Do for Sustainable Fashion?

 You also learned the best ten sustainable fashion companies right now, brands you can trust and support.